Welcome to ZebSoftware

 Over a year ago, I volunteered to support the local Women's Resource Agency's website and have thoroughly enjoyed learning the process, software, and the code development.

 I also volunteered to setup a calendar for the Pikes Peak Women to “capture in one place” our local community work responding to our recently changing political environment: Pikes Peak Social Activism Calendar.
 To respond quickly, I used the Joomla content management system, complemented with a free version of the dpCalendar extension.
-We now have over fifty registered users creating events.

 What I've learned: